Sketched Clustering via Hybrid Approximate Message Passing: Introduction

 \subsection{Sketched Clustering}

-In \emph{sketched clustering} \cite{clompr2,clompr1}, the dataset is first sketched down to a vector $\vec{y}$ with $M\ll TN$ components, from which the cluster centers are subsequently extracted.
-If the sketch can be performed efficiently, then---since the cluster-extraction complexity will be independent of $T$---there is a chance that sketched clustering will be more efficient than direct clustering methods like k-means++ when $T$ is large.
+In \emph{sketched clustering} \cite{Keriven:II:17,Keriven:ICASSP:17,Gribonval:17}, the dataset $\vec{X}$ is first sketched down to a vector $\vec{y}$ with $M = O(KN)$ components, from which the centroids $\vec{C}$ are subsequently extracted.
+In the typical case that $K\ll T$, the sketch consumes much less memory than the original dataset.
+If the sketch can be performed efficiently, then---since the complexity of centroid-extraction is invariant to $T$---sketched clustering may be more efficient than direct clustering methods when $T$ is large.
+Note, for example, that k-means++ processes the $T$ data samples in $\vec{X}$ at every iteration, whereas sketched clustering processes the $T$ data samples in $\vec{X}$ only once, during the sketching step.